julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, October 12, 2024.
+Sunday, October 13, 2024.
 Quote of the day:

-> "Your intellect may be confused, but your emotions will never lie to you." - Roger Ebert
+> "The best artist has that thought alone Which is contained within the marble shell The sculptor's hand can only break the spell To free the figures slumbering in the stone." - Michelangelo